 In response to the COVID-19 pandemic (DoH 2020c), a range of measures were introduced in Australia in mid-March 2020 to limit the spread of COVID-19 (DoH 2020a).
 These measures were extended in late March 2020 with all non-essential services ordered by the Australian Government to temporarily close.
 This included licensed liquor outlets such as pubs and clubs, excluding bottle shops attached to these venues (DoH 2020b).

-Restrictions eased in most jurisdictions over the mid-year period, with the exception of Victoria, which continued with lockdown measures into November 2020.
+Restrictions eased in most jurisdictions in mid-2020, with the exception of Victoria, which continued with lockdown measures into November 2020.